 This short film was commissioned for Whitstable Biennale 2006 and made in collaboration with Edwina Ashton.
 Edwina had created several charismatic puppet objects with which I improvised scenes in various small establishments on Whitstable High street.
-Here's a nine minute edit - I think that's enough.
+Here's a nine minute edit of a 30 minute film.

 This piece was devised in 2004 over 8 weeks whilst working with students on the Contemporary Theatre course at the Western Australian Academy of Performing Arts (WAAPA).
 The title refers to a name given to the structure of DNA, and the process began with the question, 'How has a widespread belief in evolution affected notions of romantic love?'

-I gave a series of texts I had written to the students, asking them to choose whichever texts most appealed to them.
+I gave a series of texts I had written to the students, asking them to choose whichever most appealed to them.
 Through these selections, and a variety of improvisatory workshops, we gradually developed a cast of characters comprised of woodland creatures and metaphysical beings embroiled in a narrative of incest and ambition.
-This was definitely a highlight in my theatrical career, and an experience that greatly informed my subsequent approaches to devising.
+This experience greatly informed my subsequent approaches to devising.

-This daft show full of ridiculous puns, improvisation and bad Spanish accents, proved to be a real earner, and a fantastic learning experience in the art of holding the attention of a general public free to walk away.
-I met some fantastic characters, travelled to some amazing places, and learnt to appreciate the power of clowning.
+This daft show full of ridiculous puns, improvisation and bad Spanish accents, proved to be a fantastic learning experience in the art of holding the attention of a general public free to walk away.

 This 15 minute edit of a 50 minute show was filmed in various locations.